-A maxillofacial surgeon deals in a very specialised field of medicine.
-One might wonder if this surgeon is a dental surgeon or a medical practitioner but the actual answer is somewhere in the middle.
-The exact details of their profession, their qualifications and the conditions that they treat will be a mystery to the average person.
+A maxillofacial surgeon deals in a very specialized field of medicine.
+Consequently, one might wonder if this surgeon is a dental surgeon or a medical practitioner, but the actual answer is somewhere in the middle.
+The exact details of their profession, their qualifications, and the conditions that they treat will be a mystery to the average person.

 Hence, the team at Argyle Associates would like you to learn all there is to know about a maxillofacial surgeon.

 Also known as an oral and maxillofacial surgeon, this is a doctor who specializes in the diagnosis and treatment of diseases of the face, jaw, mouth, and neck.
 Furthermore, issues like face injuries, cleft palates or lips, facial deformities, head and neck cancers, misaligned jaws, and impacted teeth can fall under this category.

 Substantial education and training in medicine and dentistry are required to specialize in maxillofacial surgery.
 Therefore, these surgeons often collaborate with dentists, orthodontists, oncologists and other medical professionals to care for patients and their medical issues.